SalehAfroogh/Encrypted-Password-Manager/README.md

 # Password Manager

-A simple and secure Python-based password manager that encrypts passwords using the `cryptography` library.
+A secure Python-based password manager that encrypts passwords using the `cryptography` library.
 This project allows users to add and view encrypted passwords stored in a file.

 ## Features
 - **Password Encryption**: Ensures passwords are stored securely using `Fernet` encryption.